Albert0i/FTCREATE/README.md

 ![alt SQL Formatter](img/SQL-Formatter.JPG)

 The SQL Formatter allows users to enter SQL code, which can be formatted for readability.
+It features buttons to format the code, copy the formatted output, and reset the input.
+Notifications provide feedback on actions, while a credit and copyright notice are included at the bottom of the page.

 ---